Follow TV Tropes

 • Higher Understanding Through Drugs: In one issue, a peyote trip helps the eponymous character realize he's a character in a comic book, though he forgets it once the trip is over.
 Animal Man is accompanied by a Native American called James Hightower, and the peyote ritual is depicted in stereotypical Native American terms, but with the twist that Hightower is a scientist and not a shaman of any sort.
 Both of them also get an totem animal guide for the trip.

-• How Do I Shot Web?: Almost every arc involves Buddy learning something new about the way his powers work and/or struggling to control them.
+• How Do I Shot Web?: Almost every arc involves Buddy learning something new about the way his powers work and/or struggling to control them, particularly when he discovers how versatile certain animals' abilities can be.

 • Laser-Guided Karma: Dr. Myers, head scientist of terrible animal experimentations, got what's coming to him when B'wana Beast, grieving over the death of his gorilla friend, used his power to merge Myers with the gorilla's body.
 He ends up getting dissected alive by his collegues.